-- Create PreparedStatement objects that contain precompiled statements in cases where a statement is likely to be executed several times in a session. - Create PreparedStatement objects that contain uncompiled SQL statements in cases where a statement will be used very few times in a session.
+- Create PreparedStatement objects that contain precompiled statements in cases where a statement is likely to be executed several times in a session. - Create PreparedStatement objects that contain uncompiled SQL statements in cases where a statement is used very few times in a session.

-As described in the following sections, the optimal way to set the DYNAMIC_PREPARE connection property and create PreparedStatement objects is likely to depend on whether your application needs to be portable across JDBC drivers or whether you are writing an application that allows jConnect-specific extensions to JDBC.
+As described in the following sections, the optimal way to set the DYNAMIC_PREPARE connection property and create PreparedStatement objects can depend on whether your application needs to be portable across JDBC drivers or whether you are writing an application that allows jConnect-specific extensions to JDBC.